-The longer fibre length of the pulp from 5-year-old trees from the irrigated pasture site at Waihi versus the 6-year-old trees from the scrub site at Kawerau may be due to a combination of genetic and environmental effects.
-As the trees sampled from both sites were based on large numbers of parents, though not from the same populations, it seems unlikely that the fibre length difference is primarily genetic.
+The longer fibre length of the pulp, and the very different chemistry of the chips, from 5-year-old trees from the irrigated pasture site at Waihi versus the 6-year-old trees from the scrub site at Kawerau may be due to a combination of genetic and environmental effects.
+As the trees sampled from both sites were based on large numbers of parents, though not from the same populations, it seems unlikely that the chip chemistry and fibre length differences are primarily genetic.
 The site at Waihi was a previously topdressed pasture which, after tree planting, had been repeatedly irrigated with sewerage effluent (Gearing et al. 2003), in contrast to the untreated site at Kawerau, previously covered by manuka scrub.
 It seems likely that irrigation plus fertility have given the 5-year-old trees longer fibres than expected for their age.
 Beadle et al. (2001) reported an increase in the fibre length of 6-year-old E. nitens in response to irrigation in an experiment in southern Tasmania.